A concise report of the development of the flora

 The angiosperms were evidently more successful than the gymnosperms.
 The cause is probably the more efficient way of propagation, but also the different structure of the tissues.
 A kind of deal was made with the insects (and some mammals and birds) for the reproduction: the latter offered their help for the fertilization in exchange for food.
 A consequence of this development was the rise of colours and shapes in flowers.

-Fossils of angiosperms in the Cretaceous are still rather rare.
+Fossils of angiosperms in the Cretaceous are still rather rare, but they occur for exemple in the German Harz region (click at the photo on the right).
 In most cases they are leaves of trees and shrubs.
 Herbal plants are much less likely to fossilize.
 And flowers have nearly no chance at all.
 Magnolias are said to be very early flowering plants.
 They have flowers with a primitive structure.
 But yet there is discussion about this, because research on DNA points in a different direction.
 Other early angiosperms include the walnut tree, the laurel tree and the water lily.

 The flowering plants came without too many scratches through the great extinction at the end of the Cretaceous.
 There are, however, indications that the Earth has been covered with ferns for a certain period (e.g. 100 000 years) before the angiosperms could take over again.